 Many colleges and universities are looking into collaborative opportunities with businesses that offer internships, trade schools, and companies that are willing to offer apprenticeships to students.
 Because the landscape of learning promises to change in the post-COVID world, students may not always be able to receive hands-on training in their fields.
 That's why these partnerships represent another higher education trend.
 They stand to provide students with practical experience, which can give them a head start in the job market once they graduate.

 Flexibility is the word of the future.
 College administrations recognize the need to be more flexible with students, who may be experiencing quarantine fatigue, depression, or issues with focusing during remote learning.
-That’s where course scheduling software comes in, as well.
+That's where course scheduling software comes in, as well.
 Students can use scheduling software to register for classes, safely arrange meetings with their advisors, and schedule interviews with potential partners.
+Almost all higher education trends are geared toward benefiting students and continuing to educate with safer methods and practices.
+Request a demo to find out more about how QLESS can make life easier for students and university staff.